 Indira Gandhi Hall

 Indira Gandhi hall, a hall of residence for undergraduate female students of Aligarh Muslim University was inaugurated in 1994.
-The hall accommodates female students of the Faculty of Unani Medicine, Under-graduate students of Women’s college of Arts, Social Science, Commerce and Science streams.
+The hall accommodates female students of the Faculty of Unani Medicine, Under-graduate students of Women’s College (Arts, Social Science, Commerce and Science streams).

 The principal administrator is the Provost who is responsible for the management of the hall supported by a team of wardens and office.

 Main Building: 524

 The total strength of the office staff and employees: 52

 Indira Gandhi hall provides standard residential facilities.
 The hall has great diversity among its residents who come from various states of India, neighboring and distant countries (Bangladesh, Thailand, Gulf, Yemen, Malaysia, Indonesia, Jordan).

 The hall inculcates independence, multi-culturalism, peaceful co-existence and healthy living.